Nastas95/SteamClip/README.md

 # **INSTALLATION**

-1. Download SteamClip.sh from the Release page or clone the repository.
+1. Download SteamClip from the Release page or clone the repository and follow built instractions below
-2. Place the SteamClip.sh file in any directory.
+2. Place the SteamClip file in any directory.
-3. Grant execution permissions:

-        chmod +x SteamClip.sh
+Done

 # **USAGE**

-1. Run the script by double clicking it.
+1. Run SteamClip by double clicking it.
 Upon launch the program will check if the userdata folder containing your SteamID is in the default directory **(~/.local/share/Steam/userdata)** or previusly selected custom directory.
-If for some reason the expected userdata folder is invalid, the program will prompt you to select a valid userdata folder. **Config file is located in ~/.config/SteamClip**
+If for some reason the expected userdata folder is invalid, the program will prompt you to select a valid userdata folder.
+Config file is located in ~/.config/SteamClip. **Config file is located in ~/.config/SteamClip**

-If you have multiple Steam profiles, the script will ask you to select the correct SteamID
+If you have multiple Steam profiles, SteamClip will show you a list with every (valid) SteamID

-2. After selecting the SteamID, an available list of clips will be shown.
+2. After selecting the SteamID, your clips will show up in a 3x2 grid with "Next" and "Previous" button to scroll through different Clips.
-3. Select a clip and an interactive preview will be displayed.
-4. Confirm and the script will convert the clip to an MP4 file.
-   The converted file will be saved to your Desktop.
+3. SSelect a clip on the grid and click on "Convert Clip".
+SteamClip will convert the clip to an MP4 file and save it to your Desktop.

 # **REQUIREMENTS**

-SteamOs and Bazzite should run out of the box.
-In case of missing dependencies on immutable distros: SteamClip works fine under Boxbuddy/Distrobox
+None!
+SteamClip should run out of the box on any Linux distro!

-* Linux (Tested on SteamOS and Bazzite).
-* ffmpeg (Make sure it is installed):

-        sudo apt install ffmpeg    # On Ubuntu/Debian

-        sudo dnf install ffmpeg    # On Fedora

-        sudo pacman -S ffmpeg      #On Arch

-* kdialog for dialog boxes (usually pre-installed on KDE environments, but can be installed if necessary):

-        sudo apt install kdialog   # On Ubuntu/Debian

-        sudo dnf install kdialog   # On Fedora

-        sudo pacman -S kdialog     #On Arch

 # **LICENSE**